(As of August 17, 2021)

 To improve commuting options for essential onsite employees, the University will launch a shuttle service focused on Manhattan, Brooklyn, Queens, and the Bronx this month.
 The fare will be $4.50 each way, and the shuttles will make stops throughout the day.
 For the current intracampus and Hoboken shuttle schedule, please see Columbia’s transportation website for details.

-The well-being of our community is a top priority and we are actively monitoring the situation.
+The well-being of our community is our priority and we are actively monitoring the situation.
 We are following the guidance of the NYC Department of Health, US Centers for Disease Control and Prevention (CDC), the World Health Organization, and Columbia University.
 As this is a continually evolving situation, we are also developing and implementing contingency plans and policies with the University and Medical Center, including contingency plans for remote learning and working, should the need arise.
 To stay abreast of travel advisories in the tri-state region, please visit New York, New Jersey, and Connecticut travel advisory pages.

 As a School of Public Health, we also have the unique opportunity to tap into the expertise of our faculty, which includes some the of world’s top infectious disease experts, as we plan.